Aum Animation Studio Pvt LTD - AnimationXpress

 CG Lighting Artist.

-Looking for artists who understands and interacts with light and colour as a medium of expression and through creative experimentation fills in the required space, setting the right mood for further exploration of characters, surroundings and story.
+Looking for artists who understands and interacts with light and colour as a medium of expression and through creative experimentation fills the right mood adding further depth to a story, scene, characters and surroundings.

-Interested candidates, kindly forward your updated resume with demo reel to hr@aumanimation.com or call to 8317313780.
+Interested artists, kindly forward your updated resume with demo reel to hr@aumanimation.com or call to 8317313780.